yangarbiter/commaai-speed-challenge/README.md

 * with validation error around 5 (RMS)

 * During high speed this model would underestimate the true speed

+  * The video is in 20 fps and pre-trained c3d only looks 16 frames

-* am RNN could be used to improve this model (need some kind of information about the acceleration of the car)
+  * adding RNN could be used to improve this model (need some kind of information about the acceleration of the car or the model need to be able to see further back in history)

 ## Hand craft features (Failed)